 To give a more widely known example, look at Picasso’s Guernica.
 It’s shocking and upsetting and shows us the brutality of war.
-I think sometimes people forget that disturbing images are as equally powerful as uplifting ones; that’s the power of art—it moves us in some manner, both good and bad, and certainly not just in one direction.
+I think sometimes people forget that disturbing images are equally as powerful as uplifting ones.
+That’s the power of art—it moves us in some manner, both good and bad, and certainly not just in one direction.

 So, the collection’s cornerstone lay in this Arbus series and the tone and expectations of what the collection would become grew from there.

 CM: Without a doubt, I have received a priceless education by working with Mary and Andy.
-To be able to help them create a space which, from the beginning, came with absolutely no preconceived notions was an enlightening experience.
+To be able to help them create a space which, from the beginning, came with absolutely no preconceived notions, was an enlightening experience.